 Another cause of high cholesterol is eating foods that are high in saturated fats and cholesterol.
 Other factors that can increase your cholesterol levels include an inactive lifestyle and being overweight.
 In some cases, high cholesterol is an inherited genetic condition, called familial hypercholesterolemia.
 This condition puts you at an increased chance of developing heart disease at an early age.

-Some medical conditions, such as diabetes, hypothyroidism, liver disease, and kidney disease can raise cholesterol levels.
+Some medical conditions, such as diabetes, high blood pressure, hypothyroidism, liver disease, and kidney disease can raise cholesterol levels.
+Certain medications can also increase your cholesterol levels.

 Symptoms and Complications

 LDL cholesterol in the bloodstream can settle as fatty deposits on the inside of your blood vessels.
-These build up over time to become scars, called plaques.
-LDL cholesterol also stimulates extra cell growth in the lining of the arteries, reducing their diameter.
-Plaque can damage and clog the arteries, including the coronary arteries feeding the heart.
+These build up over time to become plaque.
+Plaque can damage and clog the arteries, including the arteries feeding the heart, the brain, and the limbs.
 This process is called atherosclerosis (hardening of the arteries) and can result in angina (chest pain), heart attack, or stroke.
 High levels of LDL cholesterol cause more plaque buildup and increase the risk of a heart attack.

 You can get symptoms from the complications of high cholesterol.
 These include angina and pain in the calves caused by narrowed arteries to the legs.
 The main complications of high cholesterol are heart disease and stroke.